KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 19.2 Core Traits and Functions — The Warrior’s Embodied Ethics of Resistance
+### 19.2 Core Traits and Functions — The Warrior's Embodied Ethics of Resistance

 The Warrior is known
 not for destruction,